paulsamdick/cs262/Labs/Lab4/README.md

 The onPress event handler for the home screen component is specified as () => navigation.navigate('Details').
 Can we just say navigation.navigate('Details')?
 Why or why not?
 Answer #3:
 The  ()=> specifies a anonymous function, telling the button what to do "on press."

+Answer #4:
+a.
+The movies are displayed in a lsit using the FlatList command.
+b.
+The detals displayed for a single movie by calling the title on press which opens up the rest of the item.
+It seems to be sort of like a python dictionary, where the movies all have keys, and when those keys are called, all the other information for that movie comes up.